 Free Cash Flow Forecast Template

 Do you know exactly how much cash is coming into and out of your business?
 If not, that could be a problem.
 Forecasting how much cash your business is going to have in the coming weeks and months is crucial for business survival.
-But do you know how to build a cash flow forecast?
+But do you know how to create a cash flow forecast?
 If not, we’ve built this handy cash flow template for you to get started.
 Just make a copy of it and adjust it to suit your business.

-Get your free cash flow forecast example
+Get your free cash flow forecast template

-Why is a cash flow forecast important?
+Why is a cash flow template important?